Stratiz/Eden/README.md

 Eden is designed to be used with Rojo but can easily be implemented without it.

-*Check out the repository branches for examples of populated Eden projects.*

 ## Table of Contents
 - [The Eden Framework](#the-eden-framework)
 	- [Table of Contents](#table-of-contents)